pmjones/php-styler/README.md

 ./vendor/bin/php-styler apply -c /path/to/other/php-styler.php
 ```

-PHP-Styler will only apply formatting to files with a modification time *later* than the config file.
+PHP-Styler will only apply formatting to files with a modification time *later* than the cache file.
 To force formatting on all files regardless of modification time, pass the `--force` option:

 ```
 ./vendor/bin/php-styler apply --force
 ```

-The `apply` command will `touch()` the config file each time it runs, thereby noting the most-recent modification time.
-If you make changes to the config file, use `--force` to apply the new config.
+Changing the config file after `apply` will invalidate the cache, implying `--force` and thereby causing PHP-Styler to apply formatting to all files.

 ### Configuration